kmcmahon4/MemoryManager/README.md

 # MemoryManager
-Memory Management Simulation Written in C.
+Memory Management Simulation Written in C. The project was to be written in the language of our choosing, and I figured I would challenge myself!

 Memory Manager Program - Readme File @author: Kerri McMahon